Ctrl-F to search within page

 1940 - The Kenneth Anderson House, Flintridge CA. Unbuilt.

 1940 - The Sophie Treadwell House, Beverly Hills CA. Unbuilt.

 1941 - Harris' most famous house is the John Weston Havens Residence, 255 Panoramic Way, Berkeley CA. Commissioned 1940.
 Appeared in California Arts and Architecture magazine in March 1940.
 In 1957, the AIA glowingly compared the Weston Havens House to Richard Neutra's Lovell House and Wright's Fallingwater.
 Harris did renovations and an addition in 1968.
 The owner, John Weston Havens Jr., died in 2001 at age 97.
-The house now belongs to the University of California-Berkeley.
+The house deeded to the University of California-Berkeley.
 Top photo by Maynard L. Parker.
 Other sepia and b/w photos by Man Ray.
 Small photos from Harris' slide collection.
 Bottom color photo by Chris Hardy.
 Learn more at Friends of Havens House.

 1942 - The Ladies Home Journal House, aka the Langford (Lang) Brown House, Vista Way, Chula Vista CA. Along with schemes Harris drew for Woman’s Home Companion and Mademoiselle in 1942, Good Housekeeping in 1945, and the Ladies Home Journal here, the Brown House illustrated an expandable house that could start with a few hundred square feet and be built under the wartime limit of $6,000.
 Unbuilt.